ignadv1986/Comprehensive-NGS-Technical-Manual/05_Troubleshooting/06_pipeline_&_computational(ATAC-seq).md

 If enrichment exists but lacks sharp boundaries:

-- **Missing Tn5 correction:** Signal is spread around true cut sites, blurring the signal.
 - **Incorrect bin size:** Large bins oversmooth signal; very small bins introduce noise.
 The default for deepTools bamCoverage is 50 bp, but sometimes this can prevent detection of narrow peak information.
 Bin size can be modified in bamCoverage with `--binSize` and 1-10 bp ranges can be used to detect these peaks
-- **Fragment handling issues:** Treating paired-end data as single-end reduces resolution
+- **Fragment handling issues:** Treating paired-end data as single-end reduces resolution.
+- **Missing Tn5 correction:** Signal may appear slightly blurred around regulatory regions, but this effect is often subtle at the coverage level and easier to detect in TSS enrichment profiles or peak definition.

 ### Enrichment in unexpected regions